 Our destination network business also services its customers through global call centers.
 The requests we receive at our global call centers are handled by our vacation guides, who are trained to fulfill requests for exchanges and rentals.
 Call centers remain an important distribution channel for us and therefore we continue to invest resources to ensure that members and rental customers receive a high level of personalized customer service.
-Through our call centers, we also provide reservation booking, customer care and other services to our affiliates and customers.
-We recently started providing certain call center servicing activities to Wyndham Hotel Group.
+Through our call centers, we also provide reservation booking, customer care and other services for our affiliates in a private label manner.
+We also provide certain call center servicing activities to Wyndham Hotel Group.